Juniper/healthbot-rules/juniper_official/Predictive-Maintenance/README.md

 		> Helper files: pcs-outlier-Table.yml;
 		> More details:
-		 Checks for increase in pcs bit-error-seconds and errored-blocks-seconds
+		 Checks for increase in pcs bit-error-seconds and errored-blocks-seconds.
+		 One input controls detection

+		  1) threshold variable, is the increase by which anomalies for pcs bit-error-seconds and errored-blocks-seconds are monitored.

 ### Rule name: check-pfe-normal-discards-ml
 		> Description: "Collects packet forwarding engine hardware discard statistics  and notifies when normal  discard anomaly  is detected"